 Hygiene

 Top-mount sinks are more sanitary than undermount designs.
 Since you can see the edge of the sink, you can check for food particles, dirt, and debris that get stuck on the caulk and between the rim and the counter.
 You can use a soft cloth or a super-soft brush every day to clean out the buildup.
-Unlike undermount sinks, these sinks don’t have unseen crevices that can serve as the safe house of bacteria, algae, and mold.
+Unlike undermount sinks, these sinks don’t have unseen crevices that can serve as a haven for bacteria, algae, and mold.

 Sturdy